what is a real wedding photojournalist?

 we focus on your people, not just your stuff

-I’ve had many couples tell me that my work stood out because I didn’t have a portfolio full of jewelry and perfectly arranged invitation suites.
-To be clear, I do shoot those kind of pictures because detail photos can be storytelling too.
+I’ve had couples tell me that my work stood out because I didn’t have a portfolio full of jewelry and perfectly arranged invitation suites.
+To be clear, I do shoot those pictures during your wedding day because detail photos can be storytelling too.

 we don’t rely on photoshop tricks or filters